I recently took on a project that seemed like it would never end.

 There’s something to be said — in business, in politics, in love, and in life — for getting infuriated enough with yourself to finally do what you should have been doing all along.

 If that approach works for you, stop apologizing for it.
 Own it.
-Use it to break down inefficient systems and eliminate detrimental aspects.
+Use it to break down inefficient systems and eliminate detrimental aspects of your life.

 Just leave it off your business card.
 It tends to freak potential clients out.